Athens city tour, 360-degree panoramic views from Lycabettus Hill summit

 The hidden 'balcony' on our way down offers the most unique Acropolis view, a perspective most visitors never find.

-Hidden Acropolis viewpoint on the Lycabettus Hill descent, exclusive to guided walking tours
+Hidden Acropolis viewpoint on the Lycabettus Hill descent, exclusive to walking tours

 6